 MIAMI, Florida – NOAA’s National Hurricane Center in Miami, Florida issued a Tropical Weather Outlook at 8 a.m.
-Eastern Daylight Time on Friday, September 18, 2020, due to the presence of four other systems that may form into tropical cyclones within the next 5 days in addition to Hurricane Teddy and Tropical Depression 22 (formerly Invest 90L).
+Eastern Daylight Time on Saturday, September 19, 2020, due to the presence of two other systems that may form into tropical cyclones within the next 5 days in addition to Hurricane Teddy, Tropical Storm Wilfred (formerly Invest 98L), Sub-Tropical Storm Alpha (formerly Invest 99L), and Tropical Storm Beta (formerly Invest 90L and Tropical Depression 22).

-The third system is post-tropical cyclone Paulette that is located several hundred miles north-northwest of the Azores (marked with a yellow “X” furthest to the north).
+The first system is post-tropical cyclone Paulette that is a few hundred miles southwest of the Azores (marked with an orange “X”).

-The cyclone is forecast to move quickly southward for the next several days and then stall over marginally warm waters a few hundred miles south or south-southwest of the Azores by the end of the weekend.
+The cyclone is forecast to continue southward for the next day or so and then stall over marginally warm waters a few hundred miles south of the Azores.

 NHC forecasters say that the cyclone could subsequently redevelop tropical characteristics late this weekend or early next week while it moves little.

-The fourth system is another tropical wave that is forecast to move off the west coast of Africa by early Saturday (marked with a yellow “X” over Africa).
+The second system is a tropical wave located near the west coast of Africa (marked with a yellow “X”).

-NHC forecasters say that some gradual development of the system will be possible thereafter while it moves generally west-northwestward over the far eastern Atlantic.
+NHC forecasters say that development of the system, if any, will be possible while it moves generally west-northwestward over the far eastern Atlantic.

-This system has a 20% chance of tropical cyclone formation within the next 5 days and a 0% chance within the next 48 hours.
+This system has a 10% chance of tropical cyclone formation within the next 5 days and a near 0% chance within the next 48 hours.

-If these systems become tropical storms or hurricanes, the next name on the 2020 Atlantic Hurricane Names List is Wilfred.
+If these systems become tropical storms or hurricanes, the next name on the 2020 Atlantic Hurricane Greek Alphabet Names List is Gamma.